 Nothing says fall to me more than plaid, well…pumpkins say fall but so does plaid. 😉

-Anyway, I had this cute plaid tissue paper and really wanted to do something with it for fall, without spending a lot of time or money on it, so I picked up a few dollar store pumpkins and gathered my craft supplies.
+Anyway, I had this cute plaid tissue paper and really wanted to do something with it for fall, without spending a lot of time or money on it, so I picked up a few pumpkins at the Dollar Store and gathered my craft supplies.

-- craft store pumpkins (I used a couple from the dollar store and a few plastic ones that I had from last year)
+- craft store pumpkins (I used a couple from the dollar store and a few plastic ones that I found at a thrift store)